DSI-Studio: Tractography Software for Diffusion MRI, Fiber Tracking, and Connectome

 A screenshot of DSI Studio mapping tractography of the arcuate fasciculus

-- Differential tractography for detecting structural changes
+- Differential tractography – for detecting longitudinal or group-level microstructural changes in white matter.

 Publications in Neuroscience

-DSI Studio has facilitated and been used in more than 2,400 publications.
+DSI Studio has facilitated and been used in more than 3,000 publications.
 Research studies using DSI Studio have been published in top-tier journals including Nature Neuroscience, Nature Human Behavior, Nature Communication, Brain, Cerebral Cortex, and NeuroImage

 DSI Studio tractography on the cover of “Nature Reviews Neurology” for the whole year of 2017.
 About the cover.
 Brains and beauty — the 2017 cover.
 Nat Rev Neurol 13, 1 (2017)